This is the category nav

 Moderately engaged employees represent a substantial portion of the workforce in most organizations.
 They generally have a positive attitude toward their work and the company but may not consistently go the extra mile.

-These employees are productive and contribute effectively to their teams, but they might not actively seek out opportunities for improvement or innovation.
+These employees are productive and contribute effectively to their teams, but they might not actively seek opportunities for improvement or innovation.

 3. Unengaged

-Having unengaged employees can be detrimental to productivity and morale, as they are neither actively contributing nor undermining.
+Disengaged employees can be detrimental to productivity and morale, as they are neither actively contributing nor undermining.

 Identifying and addressing the reasons behind their lack of engagement is crucial, as it can prevent them from slipping into the next, more concerning category.